Garrafao/WUGs/durel_system/upload_formats/README.md

 	<identifier1>\t<identifier2>\t<lemma>\n

 The CSV files should inlcude one empty line at the end.
-You can find examples under `instances/`.
+Each CSV file must contain only the instances of one word.
+You can find examples under `test_uug/instances/`.

 Find information on the individual fields below: